GovTechSG/techpass-user-docs/docs/whats-new/staging-release-notes.md

 Frontend version: 1.0.0-20221221.0307  | Backend version: 1.40.4-221220.1019

-> :memo: Due to the changes we made for this release, you may experience unresponsiveness when you click **Add Users or Groups**.
+> :memo: Due to the changes we made for this release, Tenant admins may experience unresponsiveness when they click **Add Users or Groups** in **Edit Application - Assigned Users and Groups**.
 To fix this, please clear your cache.

 **Changes**